Public transport : Paris and the Île-de-France

 Paris is a great city, and walking around is perhaps the best way to immerse yourself into the capital's buzzing atmosphere.
 The city itself is relatively compact, so it doesn't take too long to get from one place to another.

-Yet, for those who are in a bit of a rush, or can't manage walking long distances all day long, then the city's Métropolitain system is a great way to get around, as is the RER train system.
+Yet, for those who are in a bit of a rush, or can't manage walking long distances all day long, then the city's Métro system is a great way to get around, as is using the train and tram systems for those journeys further out from the central Paris area.

-The Métro might have started with one line, but today there are 14 lines and two "bis" branches now in operation.
+The system might have started with one line, but today's Métro is much bigger with 14 lines and two "bis" branches now in operation.
 Each one can be identified by their individual line number and colour.

 Having so many lines in such a small area has meant that Paris and much of the inner suburbs are incredibly well served.
 Today, the Métro network totals 140 miles in length, and is served by a little over 300 stations; it means that the average distance to a station is around 500 metres (or a 10 minute walk).